zaviermiller/js-websocket-engl360/guide/guide.md

 Sweet!
 We now have a real time like count, much like you would see on popular social media sites like Twitter and Instagram

 ## Conclusion

+In this guide, we explored how social media websites and other real-time applications use WebSockets to provide users with up-to-date data without the need for constant page refreshing.
+We demonstrated the use of WebSockets in a small Twitter-like application, where we added real-time functionality to the like count feature.

+By implementing a WebSocket server and client, we were able to create a bi-directional communication channel that allowed the server to send data to clients at any time.
+We used the `ws` library to create the WebSocket server and client, and demonstrated how to handle WebSocket events like connection and message.

+I hope that this guide has helped you understand the basics of using WebSockets in your web applications.
+With this knowledge, you can build more interactive and engaging applications that provide users with real-time updates and enhance their overall experience.

+Thanks for reading, and good luck with your future real-time endeavors!